odinaka-joy/mini-netflix-movie-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-Back End was developed with Node/Express and hosted on Heroku. ---> https://github.com/odinaka-joy/mini-netflix-api

-Authenticated with JWT and bcrypt

-Database is on MongoDB

 # mini-netflix
 Mini-Netflix Movie App
 A Movie App Built On Angular, Where Users Can View Recent Movies and Add or Remove favourite Movies.

 Front End was developed on Angular

-Back End was developed with Node/Express and hosted on Heroku. --->   https://github.com/odinaka-joy/mini-netflix-api
+Back End was developed with Node/Express and hosted on Heroku. --->   https://github.com/dinakajoy/mini-netflix-api

 Authenticated with JWT and bcrypt